EnvoyAI/examples/FAQ.md

 *Note: if you don't allow network access (the default), the docker container will not have a /etc/hosts file, and thus requests to localhost will not work*
 #### Why can't I see GSPS Annotations
-Our testing viewer, does not currently support GSPS.
+Our testing viewer does not currently support GSPS.
 We hope to provide this feature soon.
-In the mean time you can use the free desktop viewer [Weasis](https://sourceforge.net/projects/dcm4che/files/Weasis/).
+In the meantime you can use the free desktop viewer, [Weasis](https://sourceforge.net/projects/dcm4che/files/Weasis/).
 After importing your study, make sure to click the green checkbox on the right side of the screen to toggle the annotations on.

 #### How should StudyInstanceUID SeriesInstanceUID and SOPInstanceUID be treated?